 - 3.2 The Technical Delegate may impose restrictions on the means of access to certain parts of the Course. - 3.3 The course is closed for inspection from the time the first Athlete starts Section A. The Obstacles in Section B may be left open until the first Athlete starts Section B. - 3.4 Athletes using motor vehicles must remain on the roads and tracks designated by the Technical Delegate. - 3.5 The Obstacles may only be inspected on foot.
 No motor vehicles or bicycles may be taken inside any part of an obstacle.
-Failure to comply will be penalised by the issue of a Warning for the first infringement and a Yellow Warning Card for the second.
-Para Athletes must obtain dispensation from the Organiser to be exempt from this Article and their vehicles clearly identified. - 3.5.1 Para Driving Athletes from nominated profiles may use a Motor Vehicle to walk the course (MVWC), but must have this noted on the Masterlist following classification Evaluation. - 3.6 At ADS-recognized events, the Para Athletes must present their dispensation to the Organiser prior to the competition to be exempt from this Article, and their vehicles must be clearly identified.
-(See Article GR 1.8.) - 3.6- AT ADS RECOGNIZED EVENTS, THE PROVISIONS OF THIS PARAGRAPH DO NOT APPLY. - 3.7 In ADS-recognized events, Drivers with limited mobility due to physical disabilities will be permitted to drive themselves through marathon obstacles at a walking pace in golf carts or similar vehicles. - 3.8 In ADS-recognized events, drivers may not drive in, ride through or school any horse in the marathon obstacles of an event in which they will be competing within the 30 day period before the event.
+Failure to comply will be penalised by the issue of a Warning for the first infringement and a Yellow Warning Card for the second. - 3.5.1 Para Driving Athletes from nominated profiles may use a Motor Vehicle to walk the course (MVWC), but must have this noted on the Masterlist following classification Evaluation.

+At ADS-recognized events, the Para Athletes must present their dispensation to the Organiser prior to the competition to be exempt from this Article, and their vehicles must be clearly identified.
+(See Article GR 1.8.)

+3.6 In ADS-recognized events, Drivers with limited mobility due to physical disabilities will be permitted to drive themselves through marathon obstacles at a walking pace in golf carts or similar vehicles.